CompArchFA16/Lab0/report.md

 ```

 Test Case 2

+Key:
+* Added CO, which stands for the final carryout.
+* Case, written by us, indicating which case we are testing.

 | A3 | A2 | A1 | A0 | B3 | B2 | B1 | B0 | CO | S3 | S2 | S1 | S0 | OF | Case |
 |----|----|----|----|----|----|----|----|----|----|----|----|----|----|------|